We use our proprietary methodology to produce these rankings. Learn more →

 Additionally, students should already be enrolled in a degree program at the University of Michigan.
 If not already enrolled, applicants must apply as non-degree seeking.
 The Certificate consists of 12 credit hours, and is designed to provide theoretical and real world instruction in programming video games.

 With nearly 30 electives to choose from, students may specialize in subjects including mobile games, software design, and world building.
-Before graduation students must complete a two-quarter capstone course which requires a team effort in designing and implementing a new game from the ground up under the supervision of game designers from the local industry.
+Before graduation students must complete a two-quarter capstone course which requires a team effort in designing and implementing a new game from the ground up under the supervision of game designers from the local video game industry.

 Ferris State University